glassroom/heinsen_attention/README.md

 log_Y = log_attn(Q, K, log_V)  # in practice, we can use log_Y
 ```

+For a concrete example, see the generative language model we use in our experiments, defined [here](generative_language_model.py).

 If for some reason you need attention in the same space as `V`, exponentiate `log_Y`.

 ## Important Limitations

-Our implementation is a _proof of concept_.
-For simplicity and expediency, we limit it in two significant ways:
+For simplicity and expediency, we limit our implementation in two significant ways:

-1. As in our toy example, we restrict the values $V$ to positive numbers, to avoid dealing with complex floating-point numbers, which incur greater overhead and presently are more cumbersome to manipulate than real floating-point numbers.
+1. We restrict the values $V$ to positive numbers to avoid dealing with complex floating-point numbers, which incur greater overhead and presently are more cumbersome to manipulate than real floating-point numbers.
 In practice, we have found this isn't an issue: We work with the logarithm of attention, which is in the same space as $\log V$.
+For a concrete example, see the generative language model we use in our experiments, defined [here](generative_language_model.py).

 2. When computing autoregressive attention in parallel over all tokens in a sequence, we first compute all latent states with two parallel scans (`logcumsumexp`'s), keeping all latent states simultaneously in memory as intermediate values, and then reduce them, which is memory-inefficient but easier to write than a memory-efficient implementation.
 In practice, this impacts the amount of memory required for training.

 Neither limitation is intrinsic to our attention mechanism.
-Both can be resolved with code.
+Both can be addressed with code.

 ## Replicating Published Results